drhenner/ticket_linking/hiring/ticket_linking/README.md

 ## Feature Requests

-If you have the time and interest, tackle any of the following features after you've finished the ticket linking exercise.
+If you have the time, tackle any of the following features after you've finished the ticket linking exercise.
+This is not required and definitely not expected you do each of these Feature Requests

 #### Convert Problems and Incidents into Linked Tickets